asteroide-development/Asteroide/README.md

 <p align="center">
   <strong>Simple Additions for Meteor Client.
 Misspelled on purpose</strong>
   <br>
-Asteroide is a powerful Meteor Client addon for 1.20.X, aiming to enhance the users experience
+Asteroide is a powerful Meteor Client addon for 1.20+, aiming to enhance the users experience.
 </p>